How to Get from Athens To Nafplion: Easy Ways to Go

 How do I get to Nafplio from Athens?

 The best ways are by bus, car or group/private day trip.
-I’ve outline all the details in the post above.
+I’ve outlined all the details in the post above.

 Is there an Athens to Nafplio Train Option?